 - Improvements in the coordination and referrals for other community resources and supports

-Local home visiting programs work to show improvement in 19 benchmark measures.
+Home visiting programs, also known as Local Implementing Agencies (LIAs), work to show improvement in 19 areas, called benchmark measures.
 See below for more detailed information on MIECHV benchmark measures.

 - Early Head Start